Google Assistant, Siri and Alexa commands

 Calls and messaging

-Alexa can only call other Echos and any device with the Alexa app while Google Home speakers (but not all speakers with Google Assistant) can call most mobiles and landlines.
+Alexa can only call other Echos and any device with the Alexa app while Google Home speakers (but not all speakers with Google Assistant) can call most UK mobiles and landlines (for free) once set up in the app.
 Siri and Bixby are usually found on smartphones where this command works well.

 'Hey Google, find me a paella recipe.'

 Keen cooks will be pleased to hear that voice assistants can help in the kitchen.
 You can ask your cheery assistant to read out instructions for recipes step-by-step if you've got your hands full.
-Smart hubs with a screen like the Google Home Hub and Amazon Echo Show can be particularly useful for this, showing what you need to do ask you cook on their screens.
+Smart hubs with a screen like the Google Nest Hub and Amazon Echo Show can be particularly useful for this, showing what you need to do on their screens.

 Shopping lists and online ordering

 'Alexa, add milk to my shopping list.'

 You no longer need to look for a pen each time you’re adding to your shopping list.
 Adding an item to your shopping list with any assistant is very quick, and you can keep track of the full list from a lists app on your phone, whether that's the Alexa app or a dedicated iOS or Android lists app.
 If you're at the supermarket, you can open up the app and tick items off as you go.

 Voice assistants can be a real time-saver for repetitive purchases.
 This one is best on an Amazon Echo.
 Amazon Prime members with a UK shipping address can buy a selection of items using Alexa.
 After you say 'Alexa, buy flour', the smart hub will read back your request to make sure it has picked out the right product.
 As Alexa keeps a record of what you've ordered before, it'll remember your preferred brand if you order something generic such as 'toilet paper'.